Okinawa Prefecture: Politics

 Due to its unique historical background, Okinawa has a significantly stronger progressive (left-wing) presence compared to most other Japanese prefectures; this makes it one of the most politically polarized regions in the country.
 The Okinawa Social Mass Party, a local progressive political party, has played an important role in postwar Okinawan politics.

 In 2014, various progressive parties such as the Social Democratic Party, Japanese Communist Party, Democratic Party, and the Okinawa Social Mass Party formed a cross-party electoral alliance with some conservative figures who also opposed the relocation of the U.S. Marine Corps Air Station Futenma to the city of Nago.
 This movement, known as the "All-Okinawa" campaign, achieved electoral victories in the 2014 Okinawa gubernatorial election, the 2016 Okinawa prefectural election, and others.

 Since Japan introduced the Single-member district system in 1996, Okinawa has been divided into four electoral districts for the House of Representatives.
 Among these, Okinawa's 2nd District, which hosts the highest concentration of U.S. military bases, has long been a stronghold for the progressive camp.
 Kantoku Teruya of the Social Democratic Party held this seat from 2003 onwards.
 The other three districts have seen fierce competition between conservatives and progressives, with frequent changes in party control.

 In the 2014 Japanese general election, all four Okinawan districts elected candidates opposed to the relocation of the Futenma base to Nago.
 In the 1st District, Seiken Akamine of the Japanese Communist Party won a seat—marking the JCP's first single-member district victory in Okinawa and its first nationwide in 18 years.

 In the 2017 Japanese general election, the Liberal Democratic Party (LDP) won the seat in the 4th District.
 In the 2021 Japanese general election, LDP candidates won in both the 3rd and 4th Districts and also gained proportional representation seats in the 1st and 2nd Districts.
 The Japanese Communist Party and the Social Democratic Party each retained one seat.
+In the 2026 Japanese general election, the LDP won a seat in each of Okinawa's four districts.